pveentjer/perf-book/chapters/3-CPU-Microarchitecture/3-2 Pipelining.md

   There is a WAR dependency for register R0.
 Since we have a large pool of physical registers, we can simply rename all the occurrences of `R0` register starting from the write operation and below.
 Once we have eliminated a WAR hazard by renaming register `R0`, we can safely execute the two operations in any order.

   A *write-after-write* (WAW) hazard requires a dependent write to execute after a write.
 It occurs when instruction `x+1` writes a source before instruction `x` writes to the source, resulting in the wrong order of writes.
 WAW hazards are also eliminated by register renaming, allowing both writes to execute in any order while preserving the correct final result.

+  Note: Perhaps a note about store buffers?
+When an instruction is allocated on the reorder buffer (ROB) and that instruction is a store, a slot is allocated in the store buffer.
+Since instructions are allocated in the ROB in program order (PO), slots are allocated in the store buffer in program order.
+Stores can be performed out of order, but stores will retire and be committed into the coherent cache in order.
+This will guarantee that

 * **Control hazards**: are caused due to changes in the program flow.
 They arise from pipelining branches and other instructions that change the program flow.
 The branch condition that determines the direction of the branch (taken vs. not-taken) is resolved in the execute pipeline stage.
 As a result, the fetch of the next instruction cannot be pipelined unless the control hazard is eliminated.
 Techniques such as dynamic branch prediction and speculative execution described in the next section are used to overcome control hazards.